git4rk/ApplicationServeronCloud/latestUpdates.md

 A list of the latest updates to the service.

+## August 22, 2018: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}
+* The 8.5.5.14 fix pack of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 8.5.5.14, other fix packs of traditional WebSphere Application Server, such as 9.0.0.8, 9.0.0.7, and 8.5.5.13, are available for provisioning.
+* Integrated miscellaneous service maintenance.

 ## July 16, 2018: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

-* The 9.0.0.8 fixpack version of traditional WebSphere Application Server is now available when you provision a new service instance.
-In addition to 9.0.0.8, other fixpack versions of traditional WebSphere Application Server, such as 9.0.0.7, 8.5.5.13, and 8.5.5.12, are available for provisioning.
+* The 9.0.0.8 fix pack version of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.0.8, other fix pack versions of traditional WebSphere Application Server, such as 9.0.0.7, 8.5.5.13, and 8.5.5.12, are available for provisioning.
-* The 18.0.0.2 fixpack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
-In addition to 18.0.0.2, the 18.0.0.1 fixpack version of WebSphere Application Server Liberty is available for provisioning.
+* The 18.0.0.2 fix pack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 18.0.0.2, the 18.0.0.1 fix pack version of WebSphere Application Server Liberty is available for provisioning.
-* Addressed [several security vulnerabilities]( https://www-01.ibm.com/support/docview.wss?uid=ibm10717691){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}.
+* Addressed [several security vulnerabilities](https://www-01.ibm.com/support/docview.wss?uid=ibm10717691){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}.
-* Addressed [several security vulnerabilities]( http://www-01.ibm.com/support/docview.wss?uid=ibm10718297){: new_window} the IBM SDK Java Technology Edition that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}.
+* Addressed [several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=ibm10718297){: new_window} the IBM SDK Java Technology Edition that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}.

 ## June 13, 2018: Reserve contract billing now available